resbaz/nectar-cloud-lessons/README.md

 # NeCTAR cloud lesson plan

-This course will aim to teach the basics of the NeCTAR cloud.
+This course aims to teach the basics of the NeCTAR cloud to researchers over a two day workshop.

-The notes here are for a 1 hour 30 minute workshop.
+## Motivator

+It’s been hyped: but the Cloud does offer serious value in terms of cost and instant availability to researchers.
+However, it’s a complex tool and if you don’t know and understand its constraints trying to make use of it can end in painful tears.
+This course introduces you to the the tools and the underlying concepts of the NeCTAR cloud - thus reducing your risk and saving you time and trouble in your journey to the Cloud.

+## Delivering the lessons

+The lessons assume that participants have both red and green coloured sticky notes and cards lettered from "A" through to "E" (in the style of Software Carpentry).
+These are used to answer questions and to show distress if the students aren't keeping up or need help.

-## Part 1: The NeCTAR Dashboard (45 minutes)
+## Part 1: The NeCTAR dashboard (45 minutes)

 This lesson is contained in the Lesson_I folder.
 It covers the web interface to the NeCTAR cloud in high level.